NickStull/note-taker/README.md

 ## Usage

 The application was built and tested using nodemon.
-You can start the server using node server.js, then open your localserver in the browser.
+You can start the server using node server.js, then open your localhost in the browser.

 ## Contributing